hbcbh1999/writings/open_source_revenue_models.md

 ## Open Source Revenue Models

-The following are Open Source revenue models - not necessarily Free Software revenue models.
-Free Software respects a users four essential freedoms: to run the program, to study and modify it, to copy it, to redistribute it or modified versions of it for any purpose.
+The following are Open Source revenue models as categorized by me - not necessarily Software Libre revenue models.
+Software Libre respects a users four essential freedoms: to run the program, to study and modify it, to copy it, to redistribute it or modified versions of it for any purpose.

+The goal of this article is to list various revenue models for open source software and make basic conclusions about their utility.
+At some other point, I will use these observations to define company strategies based on these models.

 #### RedHat - The Support Model